Shamokin Township, Pennsylvania

 Shamokin Township is a township in Northumberland County, Pennsylvania, United States.
 The population at the 2010 Census was 2,407, an increase over the figure of 2,159 tabulated in 2000.

-The city of Shamokin does not sit within the boundaries of Shamokin Township. but is inside Coal Township bordering it to the south.
+The city of Shamokin does not sit within the boundaries of Shamokin Township, but is inside Coal Township bordering it to the south.

 History

 The hamlet known as Deibler began before 1830 as Deibler's Station beside the old railroad right of way, located east of Snydertown on the south side of Snydertown Road just east of Short Road.
 Deibler Station Church Cemetery is located on the east side of Short Road, south of Shamokin Creek and the railroad right of way.

-In 2024 -- their local football team, the 'WaiWuhs, achieved a perfect 16-0 season.
-They won the championship in the process, becoming the first team in history to complete a perfect season.